Pucilowski/commandeer/README.md

 The first part defines the command aliases, either a single alphanumeric word or multiple separated by pipe characters.
 What follows is the parameters, expressed as their name and type separated by a colon.
-Required arguments are enclosed in angle brackets while required ones in square brackets.
+Required arguments are enclosed in angle brackets while optional ones in square brackets.

 ### Register and execute